zlcastaneda10/Micro-FrontEnds/README.md

 # Interns Front Challenge 2019
-The idea was to create a single page application with the microfrontends arquitecture, usign Single-SPA to combine different frameworks such as React, Vue and Angular.
+The objective of this project was to create a single page application with the microfrontends arquitecture, usign Single-SPA to combine different frameworks such as React, Vue and Angular.

 ## Project structure